aabaniel/ZeekData24-AI-Training/README.md

 ## Datasets

-The Primary Dataset used was the accessible version of the UWF-ZeekData24 and supplementary Datasets such as UWF-ZeekData24Fall and UWF-ZeekData22Fall
+The Primary Dataset used was the accessible versions of UWF-ZeekData24 and supplementary datasets such as UWF-ZeekData24Fall and UWF-ZeekData22Fall

 - The UWF-ZeekData24, UWF-ZeekData24Fall, and UWF-ZeekData22Fall datasets are available in: https://datasets.uwf.edu